emmath/life_cycle/README.md

-By Colette Taylor and Emma Had
+By Colette Taylor and Emma Hardman

 This app is designed for use by Code Fellows org to track the "life-cycle" of parties interested in Code Fellows.